mrc-ide/odin/README.md

 y <- mod$run(t)
 ```

-For more complicated examples, check out an [age structured SIR model](tests/testthat/examples/array_odin.R), and for more details see the [vignette](https://mrc-ide.github.io/odin/articles/odin.html)
+For more complicated examples, check out an [age structured SIR model](tests/testthat/examples/array_odin.R), and for more details see the [main package vignette](https://mrc-ide.github.io/odin/articles/odin.html)

 ## Limitations